 We depend on our internal development studios and third-party software developers to develop new interactive entertainment software within anticipated release schedules and cost projections.
 The development cycle for new titles generally ranges from 12 months or less for most mobile titles and annual console/PC sports releases, to multiple years for certain of our top-selling titles.
 Therefore, our development costs can be substantial.
-If we or our third-party developers experience unanticipated development delays, financial difficulties, or additional costs, for example, as a result of COVID-19 or other unforeseen circumstances, we may not be able to release titles according to our schedule and at budgeted costs.
+If we or our third-party developers experience unanticipated development delays, financial difficulties, or additional costs, for example, as a result of unforeseen circumstances, we may not be able to release titles according to our schedule and at budgeted costs.
 There can be no assurance that our products will be sufficiently successful so that we can recoup these costs or make a profit on these products.
 For our products with live services, we are required to support continued development.
 There can be no assurance that these continued efforts will generate sufficient revenue to offset these costs.

 Additionally, in order to stay competitive, our internal development studios must anticipate and adapt to rapid technological changes affecting software development, such as cloud-based game streaming, and evolving business models, such as free-to-play and subscription-based access to a portfolio of interactive content.
 Rapid changes in our industry require us to anticipate, sometimes years in advance, the ways in which our products and services will be competitive in the market.
 We have invested, and in the future may invest, in new business and marketing strategies, technologies, distribution methods, products, and services.
+However, forecasting the financial impact of any such strategic investment is inherently uncertain and volatile.
+Supporting a new technology or business model, for example, may require partnering with a new platform, business, or technology partner, which may be on terms that are less favorable to us than those for traditional technologies or business models.
 There can be no assurance that these strategic investments will achieve expected returns.
 Any inability to respond to technological advances and implement new technologies could render our products obsolete or less marketable.
 Further, the failure to pursue the development of new technology, platforms, or business models that obtain meaningful commercial success in a timely manner may negatively affect our business, resulting in increased production or development costs and more strenuous competition.